zheng0xd/JATIC-internal-docs/docs/guidelines/open-source.md

 This page outlines a general policy towards public release, open-source, and open-collaboration for our program.
 It outlines the situations where open-source or public release of features are desirable, and the situations where they are not.

+!!! note

     Because of the numerous products within the program and their diverse development histories, we **does not** provide a technical and detailed guide on the management of public and internal versions.
 Each product is expected to create a detailed release strategy for their product, which should detail management of public and internal features.

 ## Definitions